Skip to content

 }

-When Genie cannot answer a Local MCP request because there is no active file, no usable schema, or the request is ambiguous, the response can be a normal structured result rather than a transport crash.
+When Genie cannot answer or stage a Local MCP request, the response is usually a normal structured result rather than a transport crash.

 That means the right fix is usually to: